Menu

 Director

 Amirah is an artist and attorney.
 She attended McGill University before graduating magna cum laude with a J.D. from the University of Ottawa.
-She is admitted to practice in Ontario and California.
+She is admitted to practice in California.
 Her art law practice includes advising artists in litigation including copyright infringement matters.

 Sheila Sampath